sdaps/website/pages/LaTeX/index.rst

 Basic Example
 -------------

 The following example does not show all features, but can give an impression of how it all works.
-And the `attachment:example.pdf`_resulting PDF`attachment:None`_.
+And the `resulting PDF
+<example.pdf>`__.

 ::